cdd/cdd-plugin-for-datawarrior/readme.md

 ### Installation
 1. [Install DataWarrior](http://www.openmolecules.org/datawarrior/download.html)
-2. Download CDDVaultDataWarriorPlugin.zip from the bottom of [this page](https://support.collaborativedrug.com/hc/en-us/articles/115005682303-API-via-DataWarrior-the-basics) and extract cddVaultTask.jar or run buildAll to create cddVaultTask.jar
+2. Download CDDVaultDataWarriorPlugin.zip from the bottom of [this page](https://support.collaborativedrug.com/hc/en-us/articles/115005682303-API-via-DataWarrior-the-basics) and extract cddVaultPlugin.jar or run buildAll to create cddVaultPlugin.jar
 3. Move cddVaultTask.jar to the 'plugin' folder within DataWarrior. *This folder should be a top-level folder in the DataWarrior program folder and may need to be created manually.*

 ### Usage